svnoak/Considition/readme.md

 - Submits the score to be validated and if approved, evaluated and posted for the competition.
 - Prints the final score, game id to keep track of your best attempts, and a link if you want to see a visualisation of the game.

-# Greedy Solver
+# Solver
-Greedy Solver is a very simple algorithm which simple focuses on placing the heaviest and largest packages in the back corner of the truck, it completely disregards the order of the packages.
-Each package is represented by the coordinates of it's 8 corners.
-You can take a look at the function AddPackage() if you're unsure of how to calculate the coordinates when adding a package.
+Solver is a very simple iterator to determine how many orders should be put each day with three simple suggested approaches.
+The refundChoice is set to "True", a bag price of 10 and a refund of 1.
+The training maps simulates 31 days and the others 365 days.

 # Game Layer
 The game layer has all the functions you need to play the game.